Salisbury Cathedral

 The

-spire is wonderfully slender, and the solution of how to reach the octagon
+spire is wonderfully slender, and the solution of the problem of how to reach the octagon

 from the square is perfect.
 Short crocketed pinnacles on the buttresses,